coydog/coydog-resume/README.md

 __Technical Support Operator__
 (2013 - present)

-Supported customers of managed VPS, dedicated server and shared hosting services in a CentOS/Virtuozzo environment.
+Supported international customers of managed VPS, dedicated server and shared hosting services in a CentOS/Virtuozzo environment.

 * Performed systems administration tasks on cPanel, DirectAdmin, and Plesk servers using bash and GNU/POSIX utilities.